Roamin/printer/README.md

 # Hum
-A tool to build document file with
+A tool to build document file with markdown